boredazfcuk/mining/README.md

 # mining
 Scripts I use for automating various tasks on my crypto mining rig.
 They only work for nVidia cards as they use the nvidia-smi utility to interrogate the GPUs.
-Version: The nVidia-SMI utility needs to be installed, but it should be if you installed the drivers with the default options.
+The nVidia-SMI utility needs to be installed, but it should be if you installed the drivers with the default options.

 I run these scripts from C:\Scripts and log files are written to C:\Scripts\Logs.
 You may be able to place them in different folders, but I haven't accounted for folder paths with space names, so that could cause a problem at the moment.